 Hydration is key — here are 12 Ways To Remember To Drink Water.

-Just because it’s cold and we may not be sweating as much while we’re outside, doesn’t mean we can’t get dehydrated in the winter too!
-Beginning stages of dehydration can make you feel a little lethargic, may cause headaches, cause a feeling of “hunger” yet it’s thirst, dry skin, chapped lips, and constipation.
+Hydration is important every day no matter how hot or cold the weather is.
+The beginning stages of dehydration can make you feel a little lethargic, may cause headaches, cause a feeling of “hunger” yet it’s thirst, dry skin, chapped lips, and constipation.

 Water plays a role in metabolism, cellular membrane function, regulating our body temperature (sweating is a great example), aiding in digestion to break down foods, helps deliver oxygen throughout your entire working body, aids in digestion from saliva production (which also houses digestive enzymes), lubricates joints, helps our brains create hormones and neurotransmitters, keeps our mucosal membranes moist (think of your lung and digestive tissues), transports nutrients from our foods (especially water-soluble vitamins), and keeps our cells rejuvenated, reproducing, and surviving.

 Focus the in-between meal time as your “hydration time”, sipping on hot tea, water, sparkling water so you’re focusing on drinking enough water.

 One of my personal favorite tips I use daily is to take a large water bottle and put 3-4 rubber bands on it, each time you drink the full water bottle, take off a rubber band and repeat until all rubber bands are off the bottle.
 Each rubber band could represent 1 cup of water or 2 cups depending on if you’re drinking other beverages throughout the day.

 The “golden rule” for the amount you should drink is 8-10 cups a day, but we’re all so different that a better guideline may be to start from the 10 cups a day, then adjust depending on your activity level, climate, digestion, etc.